The basic tuition and fees at MIT for the academic year 2013–2014 (which are reviewed and likely to increase each year) are as follows:

 |Fee for late initiation of the registration process or very late registration||$100|

-Miscellaneous fees are nonrefundable unless levied in error.
+The miscellaneous fees and processing charges listed above are nonrefundable unless levied in error.

 An individual who registers as a student at MIT agrees to pay all charges on his or her account when due, and acknowledges that the Institute may charge late payment fees, suspend registration, revoke Institute services, and withhold the degree if these charges are not paid.

 Student Financial Services (SFS) gathers, bills, and collects student charges and provides a student account statement of that activity.
 These charges originate in the offices from which the student receives Institute services.
 SFS bills by posting a monthly student account electronic billing statement on MITPAY—a secure, paperless online billing and payment system.
 The statement is posted by the 10th of any month in which there's a new charge or credit on the account.
 SFS sends courtesy email reminders to students each month to check the statement and pay any balance due.
 The statement includes charges (e.g., tuition, fees, housing, and library fees), payments (financial aid, tuition awards), additional amounts due, and payment deadlines.
-Visit http://web.mit.edu/sfs/bills/index.html for more information on getting and paying the student account bill.
+For more information on SFS, visit http://web.mit.edu/sfs/.

 Payment in full or a satisfactory arrangement for payment is due prior to the beginning of each term (July 1, August 1, and January 1).
 New charges and credits that occur after the initial statement will appear on a subsequent statement.
 If a student anticipates that he or she may not be able to pay the entire account by the July, August, or January deadline, the MIT Payment Plan is available and should be considered.

 The MIT Monthly Payment Plan is an installment arrangement administered by Tuition Management Systems (TMS) that allows students to pay their bills in monthly installments interest free.
-The terms and conditions of the monthly payment plan can be found at http://web.mit.edu/sfs/afford/monthly_payment_plan.html.
+The terms and conditions of the monthly payment plan are available on the SFS website.